 Business people and developers must work together daily throughout the project.

 This principle can be construed as one only for startups, where the image of a small team working out of someone’s garage building the next big thing is romanticized.
 There is a common misperception that enterprises have drastically different needs and therefore can’t have business people collaborating daily with developers.
-Due to the need for delivering faster, tighter collaboration between the business people and developers is greater in 2017 than it’s ever been before.
+Due to the need for delivering faster, tighter collaboration between business people and software development team members is greater in 2017 than it’s ever been before.
 In fact, the lines between business people and developers is blurring evermore, as the technology becomes more prevalent, business people feel the pressure to become more technically literate, and developers realize there is a difference between “coding” and “software engineering,” which means developing with the business in mind, not only the technical problem at hand.

 Agile Principle Five